Samarkand: Early history

 Along with Bukhara, Samarkand is one of the oldest inhabited cities in Central Asia, prospering from its location on the trade route between China and Europe.
 There is no direct evidence of when it was founded.
-Researchers at the Institute of Archaeology of Samarkand date the city's founding to the 8th–7th centuries BCE.
+Researchers at the Institute of Archaeology of Samarkand date the city's founding around 700 BC.

 Archaeological excavations conducted within the city limits (Syob and midtown) as well as suburban areas (Hojamazgil, Sazag'on) unearthed 40,000-year-old evidence of human activity, dating back to the Upper Paleolithic.
-A group of Mesolithic (12th–7th millennia BCE) archaeological sites were discovered in the suburbs of Sazag'on-1, Zamichatosh, and Okhalik.
-The Syob and Darg'om canals, supplying the city and its suburbs with water, appeared around the 7th–5th centuries BCE (early Iron Age).
+A group of Mesolithic (12th–7th millennia BC) archaeological sites were discovered in the suburbs of Sazag'on-1, Zamichatosh, and Okhalik.
+The Syob and Darg'om canals, supplying the city and its suburbs with water, appeared around the 7th–5th centuries BC (early Iron Age).

 From its earliest days, Samarkand was one of the main centres of Sogdian civilization.
 By the time of the Achaemenid dynasty of Persia, the city had become the capital of the Sogdian satrapy.

 Hellenistic period

-Alexander the Great conquered Samarkand in 329 BCE.
-The city was known as Maracanda by the Greeks.
-Written sources offer small clues as to the subsequent system of government; they mention one Orepius who became ruler "not from ancestors, but as a gift of Alexander."
+Alexander the Great conquered Samarkand in 329 BC.
+The city was known as Maracanda (Μαράκανδα) by the Greeks.
+Written sources offer small clues as to the subsequent system of government.
+They mention one Orepius who became ruler "not from ancestors, but as a gift of Alexander."

 While Samarkand suffered significant damage during Alexander's initial conquest, the city recovered rapidly and flourished under the new Hellenic influence.
-There were also major new construction techniques; oblong bricks were replaced with square ones and superior methods of masonry and plastering were introduced.
+There were also major new construction techniques.
+Oblong bricks were replaced with square ones and superior methods of masonry and plastering were introduced.

-Alexander's conquests introduced classical Greek culture into Central Asia; for a time, Greek aesthetics heavily influenced local artisans.
-This Hellenistic legacy continued as the city became part of various successor states in the centuries following Alexander's death, i.e. the Seleucid Empire, Greco-Bactrian Kingdom, and Kushan Empire (even though the Kushana themselves originated in Central Asia).
-After the Kushan state lost control of Sogdia during the 3rd century CE, Samarkand went into decline as a centre of economic, cultural, and political power.
+Alexander's conquests introduced classical Greek culture into Central Asia and for a time, Greek aesthetics heavily influenced local artisans.
+This Hellenistic legacy continued as the city became part of various successor states in the centuries following Alexander's death, the Greek Seleucid Empire, Greco-Bactrian Kingdom, and Kushan Empire (even though the Kushana themselves originated in Central Asia).
+After the Kushan state lost control of Sogdia during the 3rd century AD, Samarkand went into decline as a centre of economic, cultural, and political power.
 It did not significantly revive until the 5th century.

-Sassanian era
+Sasanian era

-Samarkand was conquered by the Persian Sassanians c.
-260 CE.
-Under Sassanian rule, the region became an essential site for Manichaeism and facilitated the dissemination of the religion throughout Central Asia.
+Samarkand was conquered by the Persian Sasanians c.
+260 AD.
+Under Sasanian rule, the region became an essential site for Manichaeism and facilitated the dissemination of the religion throughout Central Asia.